xuan73/ocr_comparaison/README.md

 Make sure you have:
 - Mistral API Key in `.env` file as `MISTRAL_API_KEY`
 - `marker` library installed
-- NLTK and ROUGE libraries for accuracy evaluation

 ### 2. Run the Full Benchmark
 ```bash